 Share The Cove with your friends.
 You may know about our Academy award-winning film, The Cove, but do your friends?
 Contact us for screening opportunities, and if you are an educator, screening links are free.

 Japan Dolphin Day.
-Stand with our global partners in acknowledging Japan Dolphin Day around September 1st of every year to mark the beginning of the dolphin drive hunt season.
+Stand with Dolphin Project and global partners in acknowledging Japan Dolphin Day (now called Dolphin Defender Month) around September 1st of every year to mark the beginning of the dolphin drive hunt season.

 Watch the trailer for Bridging Troubled Waters, and stay tuned for the release of this important film.
 Supported by OPS, the film documents the potential for art and children to shape a more hopeful future.